slatedocs/slate/source/includes/api/_shift.md

 ### shift.update

 This method is for changing details about a shift.
-You can through this method assign a shift via the `assignability_checks` parameter, by default doing so will do no conflict checking of that assignment;
+When assigning a shift no conflict checking of that assignment will be done unless explicitly enabled via the `assignability_checks` and `conflicts_ok` parameters.
+Furthermore, by default the assignment will not be acknowledged nor published.
+To acknowledge the assignment see the `shift.acknowledge` or `shift.assign` methods.
-if you want conflict checking you must explicitly enable it via the `assignability_checks` and `conflicts_ok` parameters.
-Furthermore, by default the assignment will not be acknowledged nor published, see the `acknowledge` and `publish` parameters for details on changing that behavior.
+To publish a shift, set the `published` parameter to true.

 > Request example: